quicwg/base-drafts/draft-ietf-quic-tls.md

 - CRYPTO frames MAY appear in packets of any encryption level except 0-RTT.

-- CONNECTION_CLOSE type 0x02 MAY appear in packets of any encryption level other than 0-RTT.

-- CONNECTION_CLOSE type 0x03 MAY appear in packets of any encryption level other than Initial and 0-RTT.
+- CONNECTION_CLOSE MAY appear in packets of any encryption level other than 0-RTT.

 - PADDING frames MAY appear in packets of any encryption level.